How Retailers are Using Mobile Technology to Address Their Biggest IT Challenges

 Labour shortages continue to impact the retail sector, but the right hardware and software can help support the staff you do have.
 Kiosks and other self-service units found popularity in the food retail market, but now we’re seeing them deployed across fashion outlets and other non-food environments.
 That hesitation regarding how a customer could complete their sale to the same level of satisfaction is less of an issue, enabling retailers to deploy staff elsewhere for more pressing tasks.

 Innovation continues to drive technology in the retail supply chain.
 Even convenience stores are beginning to use intelligent modelling to predict periods when certain items will sell in larger volumes due to events or seasonal drives, enabling them to order stock and fill shelves to accommodate these spikes.
-The same thinking is applied to gap checks, where mobile devices are being used to identify stock shortages and react faster to avoid potential lost sales.
+The same thinking can be applied to gap checks, where mobile devices are used to identify stock shortages.
+So that staff can react faster to avoid potential lost sales.

 Want to hear more about the benefits of an optimised wireless network for retail?
 Watch the latest episode of Connecting the Modern Store above and visit out YouTube channel for more end-to-end AIDC technology solution insights from our experts.
 You can also listen to an audio-only version here.